libor-vilimek/cookbook/Code Quality.md

 The config/routes defines basic structure of all routes with requiring app/routes modules.
 When request come, it finds path previously defined, it can go through middleware methods and hit function in controller.
 There it usually works with services or with facade methods.
 The facade is only file which is connected to database models and create queries for it.
 After it returns value, it goes all the way back to controller, where it is sent back to user.

 ## Naming conventions
 It is good to use one naming convention for all the variables, functions and classes in the whole application.
-The camelCase was the one that won, because of simplicity, lack of special characters and fact it is widely used
+The camelCase was the one that won, because of simplicity, lack of special characters and fact it is widely used.

 ## Separation of concerns
-As mentioned in Architecture section of our cookbook, we try to not our applications to grow "too big" as time need to do anything in big project or get involved in it is huge.
+As mentioned in Architecture section of our cookbook, we try to keep our applications small as time need to do anything in big project or get involved in it is huge.

 The solution these days are microservices and Docker.
-If it makes sense and whole project is big enough, it is put into several microservices, which keeps each one of them small and well-arranged.
+If it makes sense and whole project is big enough, we split it into several microservices, which keeps each one of them small and well-arranged.

 ## Tests and Code coverage
 It is described in Best Practices section.
 The tests and code coverage tools help us keep our code tested and possibly easier to find weak spots.